The movie is enjoyable and well worth seeing. Even if the specific history is off, the film has a feeling of verisimilitude that is true of the era.

 A labor of love done by the area residents in recent years, the reconstructed fort sits along the Platte.

-A gentlemen we spoke to (all around handyman, knowledgeable local historian and he played the piano rather well!) was very proud of the fact that this reconstruction was done with all local (no federal) money.
+A gentleman we spoke to (all around handyman, knowledgeable local historian and he played the piano rather well!) was very proud of the fact that this reconstruction was done with all local (no federal) money.

 The reconstructed fort is set back in a light industrial area and seems out-of-place at first.
 That is until the grounds are walked.
 With the Platte flowing nearby and the groves of cottonwoods present, with a little imagination, the times from nearly 200 years ago can be imagined.